asgardphp/docs/framework-generator.md

 		        viewFile: /path/to/memberprofile.html
 	  tests: true

 Here we are building a single bundle called "Bundle1".
 In that bundle we are creating two entities "Product" and "Category".
 The "Product" entity has the following properties: name, price and image, the relation "category" and the bahavior "\Asgard\Behaviors\SortableBehavior".

-We tell the generator to build the admin interface for the entity and to add a field for the relation "category" in the admin form.
 We also tell the generator to build a front controller.

 It's pretty similar for the Category entity, except that we need to tell the generator that the plural form of "category" is "categorys" (otherwise it would use "categorys" by default), and we do not generate a front controller for the categorys.